 Disposition Without Administration

-As the name implies, no administration is required for this form of probate.
+As the name implies, no administration is required for this form of Florida probate and inheritance.
 However, this method is utilized in very rare circumstances.
 This disposition is used to reimburse an individual who has paid the decedent’s final expenses and transfer personal property otherwise exempt from the claim of creditors.